 The hardest part isn't the code — it's the scoring model.
 Spend an hour with whoever handles sales and nail down what signals actually predict a closed deal.
 Once you have that, the n8n build is straightforward.

-If you'd rather skip the weekend and have it live on Monday, we can build it for you.
+.
+Lead qualification bots are one of our most requested projects.we can build it for you.
 Lead qualification bots are one of our most requested projects.